-Surgery for skin cancers involves cutting around the cancer to remove it, and also remove a margin of healthy skin around the edges and under the cancer below the skin.
-The aim of surgery is to avoid leaving behind any cancer that could grow back.
-It is usually done under local anaesthetic and the patient can go home afterwards.
+Surgery for skin cancers is usually done under local anaesthetic and the patient can go home afterwards.
 Surgery could leave a scar, depending on the type of cancer and where it is on the body.

 After surgery, the pathologist examines the whole removed piece of skin.
 The pathologist checks whether a wide enough margin around the cancer has been cut out.
 How wide is safe depends on the type of cancer and how it looks under the microscope.